 OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to the Cyber-related Sanctions.
 General licenses allow all US persons to engage in the activity described in the general license without needing to apply for a specific license.

-- Cyber General License (No. 1A) - Authorizing Certain Transactions with the Federal Security Service (amended March 15, 2018)
+- Cyber General License (No. 1B) - Authorizing Certain Transactions with the Federal Security Service (amended March 2, 2021)

-The Cyber-related sanctions program represents the implementation of multiple legal authorities.
-Some of these authorities are in the form of executive orders issued by the President.
+The Cyber-related Sanctions program represents the implementation of multiple legal authorities.
+Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.

 - 13757 - Taking Additional Steps to Address the National Emergency with Respect to Significant Malicious Cyber-Enabled Activities (December 28, 2016)

 - 13694 - Blocking the Property of Certain Persons Engaging in Significant Malicious Cyber-Enabled Activities (April 1, 2015)